 5050 Anthony Wayne Drive, Detroit, MI 48202

-Dr. Ellis serves as Associate Provost and Associate Vice President for Undergraduate Affairs at Wayne State University.
+Dr. Ellis serves as Associate Provost for Academic Programs and Associate Vice President for Institutional Effectiveness at Wayne State University.
 He is responsible for a number of key areas in the provost's office, including academic policies, curriculum issues, and student learning outcomes and assessment.
-Additionally, he will oversee the Dean of Students Office, the Office of the Registrar, the University Bulletin and the Office of the Ombudsperson.
+Additionally, leads the Office of Institutional Research, the Office of the Registrar, and oversees the University Bulletin and the Office of the Ombudsperson.

 From 2010-2016, Dr. Ellis provided leadership and direction to the College of Engineering's academic programs and student services.
 He was responsible for academic operations, academic regulations, advising, curriculum review and oversight, recruiting, enrollment management, retention, accreditation, public outreach and student organizations.
 He chaired the College's Academic Operations Committee and co-chairs the College's Technology Advisory Committee.
 Among other administrative accomplishments, in 2011 he led a complete reorganization of the College's advising, academic services and student services efforts, as well as oversaw the integration of most Computer Science Department academic programs into the College of Engineering.